palomnyk/SCINET_Snakemake_tutorial/workshop.md

 # Overview
 Snakemake is a popular workflow management tool that can help [organize, document, scale, run, and reproduce](https://slides.com/johanneskoester/snakemake-tutorial "Snakemake slides") your workflows.
- Its workflows are described via a human readable, Python based language, but is language agnostic, and can be integrated into the SCINET HPC system via SLURM and CONDA.
+ Its workflows are described via a human readable, Python based language, but is language agnostic, and can be integrated into the SCINET HPC system via Slurm and CONDA.
 In this workshop, Aaron Yerke will introduce the basics of a Snakemake workflow and demonstrate how it runs on the cluster.
 After attending this workshop, you should be able to integrate Snakemake into your own projects on the SCINET HPC.
 This repository can also be found at https://github.com/palomnyk/SCINET_Snakemake_tutorial.git.
   <!--excerpt-->